Ask Pat! Archive

 Verizon has modified its technical purchase requirements (TPR) for Thermal Modeling Simulation as well as its TPR for printed board aassemblies manufactured with lead-free solder.
 As far as thermal modeling, any change where the air flow fluctuates greater than 10% would necessitate new evaluation.
 MET has prepared a summary about the changes of both of these Verizon TPRs.

-Does UL require that the computer keyboard be fused?
+Does the UL standard require that the computer keyboard be fused?

 The applicable standard UL 60950-1 does not specify a fuse or other over current device unless through evaluation and testing of the product it is determined necessary in order to reduce the risk of fire.